bartj3/NSDate-RelativeTime/README.md

 lets discuss it!

 ## License
-AFNetworking is available under the MIT license.
+NSDate+RelativeTime is available under the MIT license.
 See the LICENSE file for more info.